 CDFW’s Involvement in the Federal Permit Process

-CDFW works closely with federal fish and wildlife agencies on development of DCP documents as there is often overlap between State and federal policies regarding California’s natural resources.
-For example, many of the threatened and endangered species that are likely to be affected by DCP are listed under both the federal Endangered Species Act (ESA) and CESA.
+CDFW works closely with federal fish and wildlife agencies on development of CWF documents as there is often overlap between state and federal policies regarding California’s natural resources.
+For example, many of the threatened and endangered species that are likely to be affected by CWF are listed under both the federal Endangered Species Act (ESA) and CESA.

 In an effort to streamline the process and provide consistency, CDFW and the federal fish and wildlife agencies strive to present a unified perspective where possible.
-This requires a significant on-going effort to coordinate among State and federal fish and wildlife agencies on all issues relating to DCP where overlap between State and federal regulations occurs.
+This requires a significant on-going effort to coordinate among state and federal fish and wildlife agencies on all issues relating to CWF where overlap between state and federal regulations occurs.